This is the first article of a two-part series.

 If the Outliner hasn’t dried completely, it will still bond with the resin, but it does make a stronger wall if it is fully dried.

-Before pouring resin in the project, double check the bottom of the walls to make sure they are fully touching the wax paper.
+Before pouring resin into the project, double-check the bottom of the walls to make sure they are fully touching the wax paper.
 If there are any gaps, the resin will seep out.
 You can put down an extra line at the bottom of the walls, especially the ones which divide colour areas or define the outer ring.

-Next, it’s time to fill the areas with resin.
+Next, it’s time to fill the areas with resin to create a faux stained glass with resin.